Abdelrhman-Samir-99/Chat-System/README.md

 ### Indices ###
-+ there is a default index on each key.
++ there is a default index on each key/ column.
 + I made 2 other indices
     + Chat model → (id, Application_id)
     + Message model → (message_id, Application_id, Chat_id)